-At the end of operations, the area will be restored to its initial state.
-After restoration, debris and surplus will be sent to approved landfills.
+At the end of operations, the sites will be restored to its initial state using debris generated during the construction phase.
 The access tracks will be saved for later use during the operation phase for periodic inspection.

 4.7 Base Camp